edizmetin/ZygorGuidesViewer/README.md

   (eg. you can include multiple quest change in 1 zone if they relate to each other in the route.
 Changes across multiple zones should be split in general).
 - If you would like to directly implement the change in the code base, create a pull request (TODO : Add link) linking to an issue.

+Please read the guide format [here](./guide_format.html) on how to write Zygor formatted guides (open in your browser).

 ## Notes

 I have very little LUA experience, contributions regarding bugs in the addon itself are very much appreciated !